gasserk/docker-conscript-giter8-scala/README.md

 (Please note: for ease of explanation, below I use `HOST>` to denote the Docker host OS shell prompt, or OSX shell on a Mac which is operating via a Type 2 VM like VirtualBox/Boot2Docker; I use `DOCKER>` to denote the shell prompt opened on the Docker Container via `docker run` command)

 1. [Install Docker] (http://docs.docker.com/installation/) (NB if you already have VirtualBox running use Customize during  install)

- 2.a.
+2. Build or Pull or Load the Image
+ a.
 Build Conscript/G8 Docker image from Dockerfile

   i. `HOST> git clone https://github.com/gasserk/docker-conscript-giter8-scala.git` ii. `HOST> docker build -t MY_IMAGE MY_GIT_CLONE_DIR` iii.
 Once the build finishes successfuly,
-    `HOST> docker images` # MY_IMAGE name should appear under 'Repository' where 'none' will appear otherwise 2.b.
-Install Conscript/G8 Docker image from Docker Registry Hub `HOST> docker pull gasserk/jdk7-conscript-g8`
+    `HOST> docker images` # MY_IMAGE name should appear under 'Repository' where 'none' will appear otherwise

+  b.
+Install Conscript/G8 Docker image via pull from Docker Registry Hub
+    `HOST> docker pull gasserk/jdk7-conscript-g8`

- 3. Obtain a .tar of the image and use `docker load -i IMAGE.tar` then `docker tag IMAGE_ID MY_IMAGE` (you can get the image id by running `docker images` will show the freshly loaded image with a starting tag of `none`.
+  c.
+Obtain a .tar of the image and use `docker load -i IMAGE.tar` then `docker tag IMAGE_ID MY_IMAGE` (you can get the image id by running `docker images` will show the freshly loaded image with a starting tag of `none`.

 ###II.
 Begin working with giter8-templated projects in Docker